Interplay between Black Holes and Ultralight Dark Matter: Analytic Solutions: Including self-gravity

 where $\OO(1)$ factors (not essential) are determined from continuity and imposing that the total mass should indeed be $M_{\rm{sol}}$.
 The region $r\lesssim r_{\rm{e}}$ will be discussed later.
 Our approximation neglects the halo which is hosting the soliton.
 As a consequence, we are unable to discuss the relation between the halo and the soliton mass found in~\cite{Schive:2014dra,Schive:2014hza,Marsh:2015wka}.
 However we expect the halo to have a negligible effect on the solution, as long as the soliton dominates over the halo density.

 We are now in the position to carry out the program outlined at the beginning of this subsection: computing $\Phi$ and estimating $r_{\rm{e}}$.

 From Poisson's equation, $\Phi$ can be computed starting from infinity and imposing the boundary condition $\Phi(r)\sim-\frac{GM_{\rm{sol}}}{r}$.
 It turns out that, as expected, the potential is well approximated by this expression everywhere outside the soliton, despite the exponential tail of the density.
-Inside the soliton \begin{empheq}[box={\mymath[colback=red!30,drop lifted shadow, sharp corners]}]{equation} \Phi(r) \simeq \left\{ \right. \end{empheq} We now determine $c_1,c_2$.
+Inside the soliton \begin{empheq}[box={\mymath[colback=gray!10, sharp corners]}]{equation} \Phi(r) \simeq \left\{ \right. \end{empheq} We now determine $c_1,c_2$.
 Not only does $c_1=0$ make $\Phi'(r_{\rm{sol}})$ continuous (up to $8\%$ error), but it makes $\Phi$ finite at the origin as we expect. $c_2\simeq-1$ can be deduced from the continuity of $\Phi(r_{\rm{sol}})$.

 A more drastic approximation would have been to average $\chi^2\sim\frac{\cos^2}{r^2}\sim\frac{1/2}{r^2}$, thus giving a potential which goes like $\Phi\simeq \frac{GM_{\rm{sol}}}{r_{\rm{sol}}}(\ln(r/r_{\rm{sol}})-1)$ inside the soliton.
 This is in good agreement with the more complicated potential we got in equation~\ref{eq:Phi}, except close to the origin, where only the more accurate approximation shows that $2\Phi+C^2$ changes slowly and replacing it with a constant should yield reliable results.